Connor-Colenso/Vector-Library/README.md

 # Vector-Library
-Library to support vector, ray and matrix objects with 28 unit tests to ensure functionality.
+Library to support vector, ray and matrix objects with full unit test coverage to ensure functionality.

 Supports the following: